gwenjo/MS3-asian-flavours/README.md

 **Sign Out**

 In the navbar the user can choose to sign out.
 When signed out, a flash banner at the top of the page will say “You have been logged out”.
+It will automatically redirect you back to the login page.
 The link has been tested and works properly.

 Mobile - Sign out